 Computer Vision on Chicks: Recent research applies machine learning to photographs of live chicks.
 By training a neural network on chick images (“chick facial gender recognition”), studies achieved roughly 80–90% sexing accuracy.
 One group reported ~81.9% final accuracy in a test using deep CNNs on chick faces.
 Another approach used biometric features of chick faces for classification.
 This method is non-invasive and fast (a camera can capture many chicks), and could be automated on sorting lines.
 However, current accuracy is moderate (~80–

 95%) and may vary by breed and image quality.
-This technology is still in development, with no large-scale commercial deployment yet.
+This technology is still in development, with no large-scale commercial deployment yet.(Ref)

-Automated Feather-Image Sexing (WingScan): WingScan (by Targan) is an automated machine that photographs chick wings and uses AI to classify sex by feather patterns.
+3.3.2 Automated Feather-Image Sexing (WingScan)

+WingScan (by Targan) is an automated machine that photographs chick wings and uses AI to classify sex by feather patterns.
 It reportedly achieves over 97% accuracy consistently and can process up to 160,000 chicks per hour.
 This high throughput rivals manual wing sexing but with less human labor.
 It works on broiler chicks with sex-linked feather growth.
-This is an example of combining traditional feather cues with AI to speed up sorting.
+This is an example of combining traditional feather cues with AI to speed up sorting(References).

-Vocalization Analysis: Some studies attempt to sex chicks by their peeping sounds.
+3.3.2.1 Vocalization Analysis: Some studies attempt to sex chicks by their peeping sounds.
 Deep learning models (CNNs, LSTMs) applied to chicks’ calls have achieved around 75–90% accuracy.
 For instance, one study using spectrograms of chick calls reached about 91% with a CNN model.
 While promising as non-contact methods, these acoustic systems are sensitive to noise and require controlled recording conditions.
-They remain experimental.
+They remain experimental.(References)

 Spectral and Imaging Techniques

-Spectroscopy of Eggs (Non-Invasive In-Ovo Sexing): Several optical methods shine light (visible, near-infrared, or terahertz) through eggs to detect sex-specific differences.
+Spectroscopy of Eggs (Non-Invasive In-Ovo Sexing): Several optical methods shine light (visible, near-infrared, or terahertz) through eggs to detect sex-specific differences(Ref).

 Hyper spectral Imaging: Companies like Agri Advanced Technologies (AAT, Germany) use hyperspectral cameras to scan eggs around day 13.
 Males and females of certain layer breeds have differently colored down feathers (e.g., white vs brown) when candled; hyperspectral sensors detect this and yield ~98–99% accuracy.
 AAT’s system can reportedly hit ~98.8% accuracy on brown-layer eggs.
 Another project (Tronico, France – Project Soo) used multispectral reflectance and claimed ~90% by day 9.
 Hypereye (Canada) aims for 99% accuracy at 30,000–50,000 eggs/hour.
 These optical systems are contactless (no egg damage) and can process eggs at high speeds once set up.
-However, they mostly work only for breeds with sex-linked plumage differences (common in layers but not broilers).
+However, they mostly work only for breeds with sex-linked plumage differences (common in layers but not broilers)(Ref???).

 Infrared (FTIR/Raman/Fluorescence): Lab studies show that infrared spectroscopy or fluorescent signals from embryonic blood/feathers differ by sex.
 For example, NIR Raman on extra-embryonic blood gave ~96% accuracy.
 Dual-wavelength fluorescence (532 & 785 nm) on blood gave ~96%.
 These methods probe biochemical differences (like hemoglobin production).
-They are promising research tools but require optical setups and have had mixed results on hatch rates (the shell/fluid interface can complicate signals).
-Not yet commercial.
+They are promising research tools but require optical setups and have had mixed results on hatch rates (the shell/fluid interface can complicate signals)(Ref???).

 X-ray and MRI: High-resolution imaging (micro-CT, MRI, optical coherence tomography) can find the embryo’s sex by locating the germinal disc or blood vessels.
 For example, 3D micro-CT identifies the blastoderm for a cell biopsy.
 MRI has been used in research to clearly visualize embryonic structures by day 12.
-These techniques are extremely expensive and currently only research-stage, as they are slower and costly per egg.
+These techniques are extremely expensive and currently only research-stage, as they are slower and costly per egg(References???).

 Combined In-Ovo Systems